AdobeDocs/experience-manager-cloud-service.en/help/assets/renditions.md

 ### View Dynamic Media with OpenAPI renditions {#view-dm-with-openapi-renditions}

-Access Dynamic Media with OpenAPI rendition to see the renditions of approved assets:
+Access Dynamic Media with OpenAPI rendition to see the renditions of approved assets:.

 1. Go to **[!UICONTROL Assets Management]** > **[!UICONTROL Assets]**.
 1. Navigate to the applicable asset folder.